1. GENERAL PROVISIONS

 11.12.
 The Data Subject also has a right to lodge a complaint with the Luxembourg data protection supervisory authority (“CNPD”).

 11.13.
-Personal Data will not be retained for a period longer than necessary for the purposes of the data processing defined above, subject to applicable legal statutory limitation periods.
+Personal Data will not be retained for a period longer than necessary for the purposes of the data processing defined above, including after termination of the relationship, subject to applicable legal statutory limitation periods.

 11.14.
 Detailed and up-to-date information regarding the processing of Personal Data by the Bank is contained in a privacy notice (the “Data Privacy Notice”).
 Clients and any persons contacting, or otherwise dealing directly or indirectly with, the Bank or its service providers are invited to obtain and take the time to carefully consider and read the Data Privacy Notice.